AdobeDocs/experience-manager-dispatcher.en/help/using/permissions-cache.md

 >[!NOTE]
 >
 >Typically, secure resources are stored in a separate folder than unsecure files.
 For example, /content/secure/

+>[!NOTE]
 >
+>When there is a CDN (or any other cache) in front of the dispatcher then you should set the caching headers accordingly so that the CDN does not cache the private content.
+For example: `Header always set Cache-Control private`.
+>For AEM as a Cloud Service see the [Caching](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/content-delivery/caching.html) page for more details on how to set private caching headers.

 ## Create the Auth Checker servlet {#create-the-auth-checker-servlet}